mighty-gerbils/gerbil/doc/tutorials/crypto.md

 # Crypto: Signing and Verifying

+[This file is weaved from src/std/crypto/README.org]: #
-[This is a comment that will be hidden.]: #
+[Editing it here will be overwritten by doc/build.sh]: #
-[The point is to say that it's weaved from the org file so don't edit it here as build.sh will overwrite it]: #
+[In other words, edit the org file, not the .md]: #

 ## JWT: The reasoning or overview